NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   SLURM).
 The produced file will have empty validation output filters.

+           slurm2
+                  The list is formatted as locally added assertions of a local exceptions file defined by
+                  draft-ietf-sidrops-aspa-slurm-02 (also known as SLURM
+                  version 2).
+The produced file will have empty validation output filters.

            openbgpd
                   Choosing this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD